borgbackup/borg/docs/internals/frontends.rst

         Deduplicated size (against the current repository, not when the archive was created) nfiles
-        Number of regular files in the archive limits
+        Number of regular files in the archive command_line
-    Object describing the utilization of Borg limits

-    max_archive_size
-        Float between 0 and 1 describing how large this archive is relative to the maximum size allowed by Borg command_line
     Array of strings of the command line that created the archive